Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 </script>

-can also be used as an
+Notice that querySelector can also be used as an

-element method, not only on the document
+element method, not only on the document object.

 <p id="demo">Some <strong>text</strong>.</p>